JRC1995/Chatbot/README.md

 Hybrid Conversational Bot based on both neural retrieval and neural generative mechanism with TTS.

+See Project Report [here](https://github.com/JRC1995/Chatbot/blob/master/Project%20Report.pdf).
+Note, however, that the report refers to an older version of the project which was much slower, which didn't use FAISS or TTS.

 ## Credits:

 * The [TTS Folder](https://github.com/JRC1995/Chatbot/tree/master/TTS) is based on an earlier version of [Mozilla TTS](https://github.com/mozilla/TTS).
 I prepared the [text2speech.py](https://github.com/JRC1995/Chatbot/blob/master/TTS/text2speech.py) file which acts as an interface to the rest of the project.